coastal-science/coastal-science.github.io/content/homepage/about-me.md

 This would be a good spot for a team photo -- probably from a Zoom call.

-We can put info here about the team.
-List names.
-Institutional affiliations.

 **Researchers**

 Dr. Ruth Joy, *Principal Investigator*
-- School of Environmental Science, Simon Fraser University
+* School of Environmental Science, Simon Fraser University

 Dr. Steven Bergner
-- School of Computing Science, Simon Fraser University
+* School of Computing Science, Simon Fraser University

 Dr. Mike Dowd
 * Department of Mathematics and Statistics, Dalhousie University